First Alert: strong to severe storms possible late Saturday Night, early Sunday morning

-BILOXI, MS (WLOX) - The WLOX First Alert Weather Team is monitoring another a storm system that may impact South Mississippi the weekend of April 13-14, 2019, particularly Saturday night into early Sunday morning.
+BILOXI, MS (WLOX) - The WLOX First Alert Weather Team is monitoring a storm system expected to impact South Mississippi this weekend, April 13-14, 2019.
+Particularly, Saturday night into early Sunday morning.

 Timing